TylerAndreasen/ProgrammingNotes/Version_Control/Git/Overview.md

 # **GO ON, GIT**

 Despite using `git` some for years and doing so extensively for about a year now, I am yet to add notes on `git` to this repo.
 It is high time I change this, though I should note that I will be discussing both the CLI Version Control system `git` and the data storage provider GitHub.
-And no, I do not actively use GitHub Desktop.
+And no, I do not actively use GitHub Desktop, it hindered me more than the help was worth.

+A commnd reference can be found in the so named file in the containing directory.

 ## **Overview**

 `git` is a type of Version Control software.
-This means that a user can submit files to a `git` repository, make changes, save snapshots of those changes, rollback to previous snapshots, and much more.
+This means that a user can submit files to a `git` repository, make changes, save snapshots (called commits) of those changes, rollback to previous snapshots, and much more.
 Often, Version Control software is used to manage codebases (software projects that take up multiple files, often spread across many folders for organizational purposes) being developed by multiple people within an organization.

 GitHub is an online data storage platform that is closely integrated with the `git` CLI, though is not the only method by which `git` can send data remotely.

+## **An Important Note**

+There is an important file that git can interact with that is not necessary for all projects: the `.gitignore`.
+This file will be read by git when you add files to be tracked, and any files or folders (slighly different specifications) that match a pattern described in this file will not be tracked.
+This can have a variety of uses, though the main use cases I am aware of are as follows: files with information that needs to be secret (API keys, passwords, names depending on context), very large files (please minimize tracking images, videos, databases, basically anything other than text files within git), scratch files (those you use to manipulate text that is then copied into other files), log/report files (running 10 or 100 tests of your code is good, but there is no need for all other contributors to keep a record of your test logs).
+Please see the official documentation on the `.gitignore`, as there is no need for me to exposite to you all of the details.

 ## **Workflow (simple)**